joaopedro13579/joaopedro13579/README.md

 📚 Graduating in computer engineering from Universiti of Brasilia

-🔧 Tech Stack:: git,python,c++ ,js,node,html and css.
+🔧 Tech Stack: git,python,c++ ,js,node,html and css.

 🌏 Based in 🇧🇷 Brazil